-Uses: Grape seed oil is a great choice for making body oils and massage oils because it’s lightweight, easily absorbed by the skin, and has a neutral scent.
+Uses: Grape seed oil is a great choice for making body and massage oils because it’s lightweight, easily absorbed by the skin, and has a neutral scent.

 Avocado oil is a heavy, thick edible oil made from avocados.
 It has a nutty aroma and can help heal dry, damaged skin.